The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 The main condition for the achievement of love is the overcoming of one’s narcissism.
 The narcissistic orientation is one in which one experiences as real only that which exists within oneself, while the phenomena in the outside world have no reality in themselves, but are experienced only from the viewpoint of their being useful or dangerous to one.
 The opposite pole to narcissism is objectivity; it is the faculty to see other people and things as they are, objectively, and to be able to separate this objective picture from a picture which is formed by one’s desires and fears. – Erich Fromm, The Art of Loving

 Of course, every person struggles, to some degree, with these issues.
 If you plotted out a spectrum of narcissism, it would go from completely selfless on one end, to pathologically and clinically narcissistic and selfish on the other.
 Few people would qualify for the extremes on either end — which means most of us would fall somewhere in between.
 Since some amount of naturally-occurring narcissism exists in everyone, love and relationships continually pose this question: me or you?
 Should I endeavor to meet my own needs, or yours?
 Should I give more or get more?
 That balance, so tricky to maintain, faces us daily.
-In order to love one another, each of us has to fight the spiritual battle of our innate self-interest:
+In order to love one another, the Baha’i Writings say that each of us has to fight the spiritual battle of our innate self-interest:

 We are, the Baha’i teachings say, created for love, not darkness.
 To grow and develop that capacity for love in our souls and hearts, we have to learn how to selflessly give love.
 This occurs best in the context of true faith:

 “Sincerity is the foundation-stone of faith.
 That is, a religious individual must disregard his personal desires and seek in whatever way he can wholeheartedly to serve the public interest; and it is impossible for a human being to turn aside from his own selfish advantages and sacrifice his own good for the good of the community except through true religious faith.